gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending

+- Add `fromPosixTime` to allow Elm time functions to be used to generate elm-vegalite `DateTime` values.
+Thanks to @RalfNorthman for the suggestion.

 - Correct `loGrouping` bug that generated a single locale grouping rather than array.
 Thanks @hingew for spotting this.

 - Corrected API doc for coLocale example to use correct Elm unicode escape text.